Non-Surgical Scoliosis & Kyphosis Treatment

 Breathing and lung capacity assessment

-Analysis of most recent full spine x-ray
+Analysis of most recent full spine x-ray if available (confirmation of curve pattern, adult's modifiers if present, lumbopelvic parameters)

 Curve pattern classification according to the Rigo classification system.